alfonsof/aws-python-examples/awslambdas3copy-capi/README.md

 ## Using the code

-* You can select the destination bucket name changing the value of `DESTINATION_BUCKET` variable in the code.
+* You can select the destination bucket name using an AWS Lambda environment variable: `TARGET_BUCKET`

 * Access the AWS console.

 * Create a S3 bucket for the source and another S3 bucket for the target.

-* Create an IAM Policy: ex. `Policy-VM-buckets`
+* Create an IAM Policy: ex. `Policy-my-buckets`

+   Changing:

+   * `sourcebucket` to the name of your source bucket.
+   * `targetbucket` to the name of your target bucket.

    Content of the IAM policy:

   ```bash
   {